Data Science and Analytics, M.S.

 - Personal statement of career goals and background experiences, including an explanation of how this program will help achieve educational and professional objectives

-- Recommendations: two professional or academic recommendations received online, addressing the candidate's potential for graduate study completion.
-You will provide the emails of two references in your account at www.gvsu.edu/gradapply and they will be sent a link to fill out for their online recommendation
+- Recommendations from two professional or academic references received online, addressing the candidate's potential for graduate study completion.
+You will provide the emails of two references in your account at gvsu.edu/gradapply and they will be sent a link to fill out for their online recommendation

 “What abilities make a data scientist successful?
 Think of him or her as a hybrid of data hacker, analyst, communicator, and trusted adviser.
 The combination is extremely powerful, and rare...
 A good data scientist will have many doors open to him or her, and salaries will bid upward.”